tonjetj/tonjetj/README.md

 I enjoy building accessible, responsive, clean and inclusive websites/products and exploring new technologies to expand my skills.

 ## About Me
-- 🎓 Graduated from [Noroff] studying Front-End Development(https://www.noroff.no/).
+- 🎓 Just finished my studies at [Noroff](https://www.noroff.no/) studying Front-End Development.
 - 🔭 I am currently learning how to create my own REST APIs and enhance my proficiency in implementing CRUD operations -⚡ Fun fact: I can play songs on the piano by ear
 - 🤔 I’m looking for help with improving my skills in CRUD